Full Metal Panic!: Development

 When starting the series, Shoji Gatoh commented that as the series' theme was "Boy Meets Girl".
 Gatoh worked in the order to keep that as the focus regardless of the several other conflicts the story presented.
 Gatoh and Shiki Douji had a close relationship in the making of the novels.
 Gatoh gave Douji freedom in the design of the characters such as Sagara and Leonardo who were given multiple traits.
 On the other hand, Gatoh also gave Douji references for "gentlemen" featured in the story.

-In the making of the series Gatoh did not find difficulties in creating a balance between sci-fi and realistic elements since multiple Japanese series like Tetsujin 28 and Mazinger Z already provide the demographic a mixture between those elements.
+During production, Gatoh did not find difficulties in creating a balance between sci-fi and realistic elements since multiple Japanese series like Tetsujin 28 and Mazinger Z already provide the demographic a mixture between those elements.
 Originally, Douji felt that the characters were too realistic.
 Believing the teenage demographic would not like them, the author changed them so that were seen as cooler characters.
-While the duo did not have difficulties with the novels' serious storylines, they still had problems with comedy.
+Although the duo did not have difficulties with the novels' serious storylines, they still had problems with comedy.

 Chidori and Sousuke's relationship was based on Japanese comedy due to how the two interact.
 To create a more interesting dynamic between the two leads, Gatoh wanted to change the ways Sagara and Chidori interact as he was tired of female characters requiring to be protected in the making for the light novels.
 As a result, Chidori instead supports Sagara multiple times.